feffjorn/dog-playdate/README.md

 ### Content

-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- All content was written by the developer.

 ### Media

+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).
-- The photo in the about section is my dog.
-Used a free .webp converter before uploading it.
+- The image in the about section were created by developer.